 Many family travel experts will tell you that traveling with a baby is easy, “They can sleep wherever!”
 This is partially true.
 They can take little catnaps almost anywhere.
 These aren’t full naps, and the child wakes not fully rested and a little cranky.
 Honor at least one full naptime in the room.
 Deacon takes two naps a day, and we made sure either the morning or afternoon was in the crib for the full two hours.

+Make sure you keep yourself dry, too.
 I typically carry a packable rain jacket with me wherever I travel, as they are easy to stash into backpacks, day bags, and, most importantly, diaper bags.
 Here are both his and hers packable rain jackets that we own and recommend.

-Eat out as your normally would
+Eat out as you normally would

 Don’t shy away from dining out in restaurants.
 If your baby has the temperament to allow it back home, then NYC should be no different.
 We found restaurant staff and customers to be very accommodating wherever we went.
 Several customers at Eataly even asked if they could hold Deacon.